1. Saving Your Life

 unfamiliar area to try to find the correct street to make the next turn.

-(B) When the navigator tells me that the next turn is 7 miles away, then I do not have to stay on the outside
+(B) When the navigator tells me that the next turn is 7 miles or more away, then I do not have to stay on the

 peacefully without the frequent interference by other cars entering into the highway or other cars slowing down